chenhao20020812/AH-Clustered-MultiType-Recurrent-GapTime/README.md

 Application codes are provided in:

-Application_MIMIC/
+Simulation1/

 ---

 ## Data Availability

-The MIMIC-IV dataset is publicly available through PhysioNet:
+The MIMIC-IV dataset is available through PhysioNet:

 https://physionet.org/content/mimiciv/